-Complement activation is a double-edged sword: the fast acting and relatively non-specific functions of pro-inflammatory responses driven by C5a and the lysis of microorgan the head of the system can be write a structure of the system can be write as the system can be wr turn it from a beneficial defense system into an uncontrolled inflammatory response.
+Complement activation is a double-edged sword: the fast acting and relatively non-specific functions of pro-inflammatory responses driven by C5a and the lysis of microorganisms through MAC formation are usually very tightly controlled.
+However, inappropriate activation of the system can quickly turn it from a beneficial defense system into an uncontrolled inflammatory response.
 C5a's uncontrolled activity in certain disease states can generate an inflammatory environment within the body that results in tissue damage and promotes pro-inflammatory T-cell autoimmune responses.
 The resulting tissue damage is believed to critically contribute to the disease progression of many acute as well as chronic inflammatory and autoimmune diseases, particularly during flare-up phases.
 Examples of this include Lupus disease, inflammatory bowel disease and neutrophil-driven diseases.